-I was pretty excited at the prospect of a person who was actually connected to the late John Hughes reading a screenplay that is about John Hughes.
+I was excited at the notion that a person who was connected to the late John Hughes reading my screenplay that is about John Hughes.
 But here is the thing about my screenplay: it sucks.
-It does, you don't have to be nice.
+It does.
+You are not required to be nice in the comments.
 Over the past five years, I have fallen… Continue reading Screenplays and Books and Wet Dreams

 I've never met a person who doesn't like pizza.
 I know they are out there but I personally have not met anyone.
 Maybe because for the past 29 years, I have lived in the Chicago area which is loaded with pizza options so it doesn't give a person a chance not to like pizza.… Continue reading Tortilla Pizza – A Lot Sadder Than Regular Pizza But It’ll Do

 Wanna hear something sad?
 Well sad for me, maybe not for you.
 I haven't written a post about John Hughes since last September.
 I know.
 Oh sure, I wrote about breaking and entering The Breakfast Club High School in April, I threw in the screenplay posts here and there, then I defended him against an article Molly Ringwald… Continue reading Remember When I Used to Write About John Hughes?